 As she exited the building to the parking lot, the bride thought, “How could it be that a temple would not make it a priority to replace one of the most important symbolic ritual items a bride and groom needed for their Jewish wedding?
 Before she entered her car, she turned and looked at the building bewildered, and knew ‘like everyone else’ was not an option.”

 After speaking with her groom-to-be, she knew she had to jump into action.
 The temple provided the bases that held the poles in place.
-These can be adjusted to fit any size canopy as they are free standing.
+These can be adjusted to fit any size canopy as they are free-standing.

 (*) If the budget allows and there is sufficient time, many artists hand paint Chuppahs.
 There are websites on the internet that showcase their designs.
-Oversized talits (prayer shawl) can be used as long as it is a lightweight fabric and the wedding couple with family can fit underneath it.
+Oversized tallits (prayer shawl) can be used as long as it is a lightweight fabric and the wedding couple with family can fit underneath it.

 (*) A beautiful alternative for a Chuppah is a large, lightweight linen tablecloth.
-Material would need to be sewn with corner-like pockets in a manner that enables the tablecloth to be attached to the poles.
+The material would need to be sewn with corner-like pockets in a manner that enables the tablecloth to be attached to the poles.
 The reason for the lightweight linen is to avoid too much sagging in the middle when erected for the ceremony.
 It should only sag a little per tradition.

 A Treasure was Discovered

 The bride found just such a tablecloth.
 She kept her mother’s linen tablecloths, and after looking them over, there was one that stood out among the rest.
 However, it did have a few yellowing age type stains and a tiny slit.
 It had a nature-like design with branches and flowers that were elegant without being too busy and a border that was a lovely sky blue.
 The colors never faded as well.
 Was this her something blue from her mom?
 She saw it as a gift from her mother, who had passed on, and that made this tablecloth even more meaningful.
 The few yellowing stains did need to be removed and she had to soak it several times with a stain remover.
 And it worked!
-Now she not only had the something blue, but she had a Chuppah with extra special meaning.
+Now she not only had something blue, but she had a Chuppah with extra special meaning.
 It seemed to be a sign that her mother was right there with her doing what mothers do best – saving the day!